June 17 2021

 How does a storage auction work?

-Before an auction begins, bidders can usually see a photograph of the storage unit being auctioned, which is usually taken from the doorway.
-Bidders aren’t able to access the unit or take a closer look at the contents before making an offer.
-Potential buyers are not allowed to bid on individual items within the unit, and can only bid on its entire contents.
+With online storage unit auctions, prior to bidding going live, bidders can usually see a photograph of the storage unit being auctioned, which is usually taken from the doorway.
+Potential buyers are not allowed to bid on individual items within the unit, and can only bid to buy storage units as a whole.